CyVerse-learning-materials/foss-2019/CyVerse/vice.rst

 `Learning Center Home <http://learning.cyverse.org/>`_

 **VICE**
 ========

+.. #### Comment: Learning outcomes:

+After reading this document, new users should be able to:

+1. Understand the types of computing problems for which VICE is a good solution

+2. How to start VICE to run a Jupyter Notebook, R Shiny App, and related applications

+3. How to connect VICE to the CyVerse Data Store to move data into and out of a running VICE instance

+4. How to use notebooks and R Shiny Apps created by other researchers.

+5. How to create a notebook and R Shiny App

+5. How to share a notebook/R Shiny App with other users/researchers

 CyVerse data science workbench, the `Discovery Environment <https://de.cyverse.org/de/>`_, includes a feature called `VICE (Visual Interactive Computing Environment) <https://learning.cyverse.org/projects/vice/en/latest/>`_